MaartenBaert/xormix/doc/design-criteria.md

 If the seeds of multiple PRNGs are chosen randomly, there is a small chance that the seeds correspond to states that are close together within the period of the PRNG, such that after a while one of the PRNGs starts producing output that has already been produced earlier by another PRNG, long before the PRNG reaches its full period.
 I call this a collision.

 The probability that this will happen with just two instances of the PRNG is fairly low.
-For example, for two instances of an N-bit PRNG there is a probability of about 2^(1-N/2) that the two instances will collide within less than 2^(N/2) cycles, assuming that the PRNG has a period of 2^N cycles.
+For example, for two instances of an `N`-bit PRNG there is a probability of about `2^(1-N/2)` that the two instances will collide within less than `2^(N/2)` cycles, assuming that the PRNG has a period of about `2^N` cycles.
 However this probability increases quadratically with the number of instances of the PRNG due to the [birthday paradox](https://en.wikipedia.org/wiki/Birthday_problem), so if the number of PRNG instances is large, it can become a serious concern.

 A possible solution is to pick a PRNG with an exceptionally large period, such that the probability of collisions remains low even with a large number of instances.
 However this increases the hardware cost.
 A better solution is to pick the seeds of the PRNG instances in a specific way such that they are guaranteed to be uniformly distributed across the whole period of the PRNG.
-That way it is guaranteed that there won't be any collisions until 2^N/K cycles, where K is the number of instances.
-Xormix supports generation of uniformly distributed seeds using the xormix command-line tool.
+That way it is guaranteed that there won't be any collisions until `2^N/K` cycles, where `K` is the number of instances.
+Xormix supports generation of such uniformly distributed seeds using the xormix command-line tool.

 Two-stage PRNG structure
 ------------------------

+As discussed earlier, linear and nonlinear PRNGs both have some benefits and some drawbacks.
+In order to combine the best properties of linear and nonlinear PRNGs, xormix uses a two-stage structure where the first stage is linear, and the second stage is nonlinear.
+The output of the first stage is mixed into the state of the second stage, and the state of the second stage also serves as the output of the PRNG.
+In a sense, the second stage can be viewed as an output function for the first stage.
+The two stages were designed independently, but with different goals in mind.
+The first stage is responsible for giving the PRNG a minimum guaranteed period of `2^N-1` and is designed to be as random as possible on its own.
+The second stage is designed to mix up the output of the first stage as much as possible in a nonlinear way, and destroys any patterns that may still be present in the output from the first stage.
+It also extends the output from `N` bits to `N * S` bits with a very low hardware cost.
+The second stage also increases the average period of the PRNG dramatically, however this isn't the primary goal.

 First stage
 -----------

+The first stage is essentially a generalization of the [xorshift](https://en.wikipedia.org/wiki/Xorshift) random number generator.
+In a xorshift PRNG, the state is transformed by repeated shifting and XOR-ing with itself, such that each new state bit is the XOR combination of several previous state bits.
+For specific shift combinations, it can be shown that this PRNG has a period of `2^N-1`, going through every possible state except zero.
+In fact, it has been proven that [for each xorshift PRNG there exists an equivalent LFSR which produces the exact same output](https://www.jstatsoft.org/article/view/v011i05).
+The equivalent LFSR polynomial is usually dense, which is good, because dense LFSR are known to have better randomness properties than LFSRs based on sparse polynomials.
+Since xorshift PRNGs require significantly fewer XOR operations than the equivalent dense LFSR does, it can be seen as a more efficient way to implement a high-quality LFSR.

+Xormix generalizes the xorshift idea by replacing the bitwise XOR and shift operations with XOR combinations of arbitrary bits.
+The implementation cost of this generalized PRNG is about the same as a xorshift PRNG, but it is a lot more flexible and allows for better randomness.
+The state-transition function of the first stage is essentially a binary matrix multiplication with a sparse matrix.
+To illustrate this, consider the following state-transfer function:

+	X'[0] = X[1] xor X[3] xor X[5]
+	X'[1] = X[0] xor X[2] xor X[4] xor X[5]
+	X'[2] = X[2] xor X[4] xor X[7]
+	X'[3] = X[3] xor X[4] xor X[6] xor X[7]
+	X'[4] = X[0] xor X[2] xor X[5]
+	X'[5] = X[2] xor X[3] xor X[5] xor X[6]
+	X'[6] = X[1] xor X[3] xor X[7]
+	X'[7] = X[0] xor X[1] xor X[2] xor X[4]

+The equivalent state-transition matrix `T` is:

+	[0 1 0 1 0 1 0 0]
+	[1 0 1 0 1 1 0 0]
+	[0 0 1 0 1 0 0 1]
+	[0 0 0 1 1 0 1 1]
+	[1 0 1 0 0 1 0 0]
+	[0 0 1 1 0 1 1 0]
+	[0 1 0 1 0 0 0 1]
+	[1 1 1 0 1 0 0 0]

+The design process boils down to picking a matrix `T` with good randomness properties.
+I selected the matrices based on the following requirements:

+1. The number of ones in each row of `T` should be between 5 and 6 (such that it can be efficiently implemented using 6-input LUTs on FPGA).
+2. The number of ones in each column of `T` should be between 4 and 7 (to avoid excessively high fanout and to ensure that all bits are used several times).
+3. Two different rows of `T` should never have more than 3 ones in common, and the number of rows with 3 ones in common should be minimized.
+4. The inverse of `T` should be dense and should not exhibit any obvious patterns.
+5. The PRNG created by `T` should have a period of `2^N-1`.

+Requirements 1 and 2 can be satisfied by construction.
+I used an algorithm to generate suitable matrices as follows:

+- For each row, place a one in 5 or 6 randomly chosen columns.
+- Count the number of ones in each column.
+- Iterate over all ones in the matrix, and randomly move them to a different column (while staying in the same row).
+The probability that a one is moved increases with the number of ones that are already in that column.
+- Repeat this until the number of ones in each column is between 4 and 7

+This algorithm is repeated until a matrix is found which also satisfies the remaining three requirements.
+Requirements 3 and 4 are easy to check.
+Requirement 5 can be checked as follows:

+- Calculate `P = 2^N - 1`.
+- Calculate the prime factors `F1, F2, F3, ...` of `P`.
+- Check that `T^P` is equal to the identity matrix.
+- Check that for each prime factor `Fi`, `T^(P/Fi)` is *not* equal to the identity matrix.